The most likely common cause: Predictive likelihood, minimum entropy, and sparse common cause

 \subsection{Minimum entropy}

-For inferring the unknown common cause $C$, Ref.~\cite{murad} proposed to minimize the entropy $H(\C)=-\sum_cp(c)\ln p(c)$ of $C$.
+For inferring the unknown common cause $C$ in (\ref{cccp}), Ref.~\cite{murad} proposed to minimize the entropy $H(\C)=-\sum_cp(c)\ln p(c)$ of $C$ \footnote{Recall, however, that the main aim of Ref.~\cite{murad} was in causal discovery and not in studying the common cause assuming that it is given.}.
 The rationale of this is that $C$ is made to be possibly deterministic: the absolute minimum $H(C)=0$ is reached for a deterministic $C$, where only one probability among $\{p(c)\}$ is non-zero.
+This minimal entropy is also known as the common entropy of $A$ and $B$.